 Setting expectations to avoid particular bad behavior from arising works well in our family.
 This goes along with having an established routine.
 When kids know what to expect and the behavior we expect from them, things tend to go smoother.

-For example, in the morning before preschool, my son must eat his vitamins, have breakfast, and get dressed.
+For example, before preschool, my son must eat his vitamins, have breakfast, and get dressed.
 He also asks to watch Star Wars on Disney Plus or Blippi on the iPad.
 So, I set the expectation: “Yes, you can watch Star Wars for 10 minutes while you have your vitamins and breakfast.
 Then mommy will get you dressed, and it’s time to leave for school.”
 As a result, my kid eats breakfast, has his vitamins, and doesn’t have a tantrum when it’s time to turn off the show.

 We also set expectations in the car before school, before going on a plane, or to a restaurant.
 The constant reminders of what we expect help him stay focused on his behavior.

 No Yelling, Threats, or Bribes

 Believe it or not, there is a way to get toddlers to listen without yelling, threats, or bribes.
 There are adverse effects of yelling at kids.
 These few alternatives are more effective ways to get your kids to listen:

 - Get down at eye level, use eye contact, and use the whisper technique (read about this technique here).